mozaik-association/mozaik/docs/Contacts Module.md

 This functionality enables you to add all the interactions between your organization and its members / supporters.
 The types of interactions can be defined by each organization according to their needs (signature of a petition, participation to a volontary action...)

+!!!abstract "goel of the fonctionnality"

+    Entries allow you to get to know your contacts better / categorise them / keep track of all interactions with a particular contact over the years.
+These entries can be used to make targeted communication with contacts with certain entries
+    !!!example
-A mettre dans un example (à ré-écrire aussi): A member made a donation on 31/03/2023 and signed a petition about 'ce thème' one week later.
+        A member made a donation on 31/03/2023 and signed a petition about 'ce thème' one week later.
+This participation will appear in his contact form and it will be possible to send an email to all the people who participated in the signature of this petition
-We can for example see if a member participated in an event, a donation, a petition of the political party.

-But du module:

-Permet de mieux connaître tes contacts / de les catégoriser / de garder une trace de toutes les interactions qu'il ya  eu avec un contact en particulier au fil des années
-Peut être utilisé pour communiquer in a targeted manner with your contacts

-Comment on les ajoute:
+How to add them :

-A participation can be added manually on a contact page via a membership form created by the party, via the signature of a petition or a donation
+- A participation can be added manually on a contact page
+- Via a membership form created by the party,
+- Via the signature of a petition or a donation

 !!! info